Command Line Options

 [--http-log|-L] <path> | Log HTTP requests in the specified file

-[--local-networks|-m] <local nets> | Local networks list.
+[--local-networks|-m] <local nets> | Local networks in CIDR format and

 | The file accepts multiple lines with networks in CIDR format.